 In Wisconsin, truck collisions occur nearly every day.
 From 2015-2019, there was a yearly average of 7,514 large truck collisions in the state of Wisconsin.
 These crashes kill 70 people and leave over 2,000 injured each year.
 Common injuries include:

 - Severe burns

 - Internal injuries

 - and in the most severe cases, death

 Securing Evidence in Truck Accident Cases

-Due to the catastrophic nature of truck collisions, having a Milwaukee truck accident attorney on your side as soon as possible is essential.
+Due to the catastrophic nature of truck collisions, having our Milwaukee truck accident attorneys on your side as soon as possible is essential.
 Almost immediately after a truck accident, the driver’s insurance company will begin an investigation into the events that led to the crash.
 The company may collect important evidence that could support your claim, including camera footage, driver logs and timesheets, maintenance records, and vehicle data kept on the black box.

 An injury attorney in Milwaukee can send a spoliation letter to protect critical evidence before it is misplaced or destroyed.
 For example, the commercial truck company may wish to repair the truck quickly and send it back into service.
 In doing so, they erase all evidence stored in the truck’s computer system.

 Evidence that your lawyer may be able to collect to support your claim may include:

 - Accident reports completed by responding law enforcement, the trucking company, and independent organizations such as the National Transportation Safety Board